 When we’re in the dark, melatonin sends signals to our brains that it’s time to sleep.
 On the flip side, exposure to light can actually inhibit melatonin production.

 That’s why it’s important to limit light in the room when it’s time for sleep!

 Most babies thrive with an earlier bed time sometime between 6:00-8:00 pm.
-When the time changes in the spring and as we head into the summer months, it can be especially tricky to get your baby’s room dark enough at bed time.
+When the time changes in the spring and as we head into the summer months, it can be especially tricky for your child to fall asleep unless they are in a dark room at bed time.

 I get it!
 I would have trouble going to sleep if I knew the sun was still up, too.

 And the other end, any light coming in from the morning sun can also stimulate your baby and bring them out of an already-light sleep during those early morning hours.

 If your baby is waking too early, the first thing to check is how dark their room is.